Home

 use gluten-free variety if needed

-4 tablespoons fish sauce (use gluten-free variety if needed, can substitute vegetarian fish sauce)
+4 tablespoons fish sauce (use gluten-free variety if needed, can substitute vegetarian fish sauce, may contain soy)

 fish sauce